Huasenberg/Sudoku-Vocabulary/README.md

 ### `Test Driven Development`

 - When a user selects the "listening mode" from the main menu, the game will instead generate a board with numbers.
 If the user long presses a pre-filled number on the board, a Text-to-Speech function will be used and the language that the user knows will be spoken while the user tries to fill in the cells with words that they are trying to learn

+### `Scenario 1`

+- Given: that listening comprehension mode is enabled
+- When: the user initiates a new puzzle
+- Then: the user sees a standard Sudoku grid with some prefilled cells showing digits in the range 1..9 and all other cells empty

+### `Scenario 2`

+- Given: that the user is filling in the grid in listening comprehension mode, and that the grid includes a cell with the prefilled digit 4 and that word pair 4 is (green, vert)
+- When: the user presses the prefilled cell having the digit 4
+- Then: the user hears the word "vert" read out and pronounced in French.

+### `Scenario 3`

+- Given: that the user is filling in the grid in listening comprehension mode, and that the grid includes a cell with the prefilled digit 4 and that word pair 4 is (green, vert)
+- When: the user selects a non-prefilled cell to enter the word "green"
+- Then: the word "green" appears in the list of words that may be selected, but not in the fourth position

+### `Scenario 4`

+- Given: that the user is filling in the grid in listening comprehension mode,
+- When: the users presses a cell and hears the word "vert"
+- Then: the user does not see the word "vert" anywhere on the game grid

 ## 14. ERASE BUTTON